1989 Chinese protests by region: Protests in North China

-Beijing
+Beijing北京

 Hohhot

 Students in Hohhot, ranging at times up to 3,000 people, started protesting between May 11 and May 14, 1989, demanding inflation control, governmental corruption reforms, and better funding for education.
 Many also asked for information regarding possible shady dealings being done by the region's most senior Party official, Ulanfu.

 On May 19 roughly 10,000 students were still taking to the streets.
 By May 22 most demonstrations began to decline in numbers.
 Students would still remain on strike for the next four days with less than a third staying on campuses.

 Anger towards Premier Li Peng once again riled students in Hohhot on May 29, and approximately 4,000 marched in the city demanding his resignation.

 Students and teachers marched in a crowd of 4,000 when they heard of the June 4, massacre in Beijing.
 Chanting slogans about revenge, they were greeted by roughly 10,000 citizens when they reached the city's main square.

-Shijiazhuang
+Shijiazhuang石家庄

-Shijiazhuang saw its first student demonstrations with the release of the April 26 Editorial.
+Shijiazhuang石家庄 saw its first student demonstrations with the release of the April 26 Editorial.
 Four days later a report came to the central government warning that the students in the city were becoming more rebellious.

 On May 17, 1989, roughly 10,000 students and 200 journalists marched in support of the Beijing students and demanded dialogue and freedom of the press.
 Later in the day, 5,000 broke off and were able to get into the provincial government buildings and present their petitions to the authorities.
 The next day, May 18, saw some government employees, medical staff, and high school students join in the protests and the total crowds of marchers and onlookers swelled to about 150,000.